allthesignals/data-browser/README.md

  - Point to multiple Carto accounts
  - Preview dataset and download link
  - Search all datasets
+ - Datasets marked Private in Carto are only visible to those who are logged in

 ## Coming Soon
  - Support for S3